marcolivierarsenault/coffeeanddata/about.md

 ### Other interesting blogs

 [The Lone Nut](https://thelonenutblog.wordpress.com/) – Former Colleague doing a very interesting technological blog.
-[Beyond the tech hype](https://beyondthetechhype.blog/)  – Also a Former colleague, also doing a cool blog.
 [Ian Whitestone](https://ianwhitestone.work/)  – You guessed it... a cool data science blog

 #### Disclaimer